giva16/drawio-custom-lib/README.md

 **Note:** viewing the GIF animations in full screen by clicking will provide a better quality viewing experience.

-## Drawing Service Interface Diagrams
+## 1 - Drawing a Service Interface Diagram

 ### What is a Service Interface Diagram?